arzwa/Barriers/doc/notes.md

 mutation rate to some reasonable estimate, one can then estimate parameters on the time-scale set by the mutation rate.

-A similar CL approach may be possible under the IM model, where the site-pattern likelihoods could be obtained using the generating function approach (perhaps symbolically?).
+**Important challenge**: A similar CL approach may be possible under the IM model, where the site-pattern likelihoods could be obtained using the generating function approach (perhaps symbolically?).

 ## Bayesian inference with the composite likelihood